All Episodes

 Who is she?

-We do have a great crew here.
+And then they're going to ask us, you know, we do have a great crew here.

-And let me introduce them to the media.
+Let me introduce them to the media.

 Linda's from New York.

-Then we've got Sunshine, who is Lauren, who's like the the most innocent, nice person you'll ever meet in your life.
+Then we've got Sunshine, who is Lauren, who's like the most innocent, nice person you'll ever meet in your life.

 What did you have to teach me?